 Many product applications require pull-high resistors for their switch inputs usually requiring the use of an external resistor.
-To eliminate the need for these external resistors, all I/O pins, when configured as an digital input have the capability of being connected to an internal pull-high resistor.
-These pull-high resistors are selected using the relevant pull-high control registers and are implemented using weak PMOS transistors.
+To eliminate the need for these external resistors, all I/O pins, when configured as a digital input have the capability of being connected to an internal pull-high resistor.
 These pull-high resistors are selected using the LVPUC and PxPU registers, and are implemented using weak PMOS transistors.
 The PxPU register is used to determine whether the pull-high function is enabled or not while the LVPUC register is used to select the pull-high resistors value for low voltage power supply applications.

-Note that the pull-high resistor can be controlled by the relevant pull-high control register only when the pin-shared functional pin is selected as an digital input or NMOS output.
+Note that the pull-high resistor can be controlled by the relevant pull-high control register only when the pin-shared functional pin is selected as a digital input or NMOS output.
 Otherwise, the pull-high resistors can not be enabled.